 Then they reminded me of what had happened that late night two years ago.

 “That why he stopped coming around.
 He’s afraid that you’ll yell at him again.”

-I got that sinking feeling you get when something you considered minor was actually not so minor after all.
+I got that sinking feeling you get when something you sense you've done something really wrong.

 If he was still recalling it—and especially if he thought I was angry at him and is afraid of me—then that means that my yelling at him affecting him a LOT more than I’d imagined.